timdorr/tesla-api/docs/api-basics/users.md

 ## GET `/api/1/users/vault_profile`

+{% hint style='info' %}
-> Info: This endpoint is a mystery, it returns what appears to be base64 encoded strings.
+This endpoint is a mystery, it returns what appears to be base64 encoded strings.
 When decoded it has a bunch of jibberish and then two certificates and some readable strings, and what appears to be a hash of something.
+{% endhint %}

 ### Response